ThomasFayESS/longjump/README.md

-# longjump
-Helper command for navigating deeply nested directories.
+A little helper command to navigate deeply nested directory structures.